Beth Van Duyne: Personal life

 Van Duyne met her former husband, Chris "Casey" Wallach, while they were attending Cornell University.
 They have two children, and divorced in 2012 after being married for 17 years.
+Van Duyne confirmed she was in a relationship with Georgia congressman Rich McCormick in 2024.

-In February 2021, a man committed suicide by firearm outside of Van Duyne's home in Irving.
+In February 2021, a man died by suicide using a firearm outside of Van Duyne's home in Irving.
 The man was identified as Richard Christian Dillard, a former communications staffer for Van Duyne's 2020 House campaign.